Holguin Cuba Travel Guide

 Cristal and Bucanero are the most common Cuban beer brands, widely found.

 Limited in Holguin city.
-Higher-end dining mostly within all-inclusive resorts in Guardalavaca, catering to international tastes.
+Higher-end dining mostly within all-resorts that are all-inclusive in Guardalavaca, catering to international tastes.

 Privately owned and operated, often in repurposed homes.
-They offer intimate settings, better quality food, and diverse menus.
+They offer intimate settings, better good food, and diverse menus.

 Cafeterias (state-run) offer basic, cheap meals.
 Street vendors sell quick snacks like pizza, churros, fruit.

 These are very limited in Holguin city.
-All-inclusive resorts offer a wider range to cater to diverse clientele.
+All-resorts that are all-inclusive offer a wider range to serve varied clientele.

 Variety available for resort guests.